 Is Expansion Tank Required for Water Heater?

-Before determining whether you need a water heater expansion tank or not, you need to know the purpose of the device first.
-Most of the time, the water heater expansion tank is needed to allow you to avoid changes in water pressure.
+Before determining whether you need a water heater expansion tank or not, you need to know the device’s purpose first.
+Most of the time, the water heater expansion tank is needed to avoid water pressure changes.
 The changes are not only annoying but also worsen the condition of your water heater.

-Additionally, the changes in the water pressure will also influence the entire set up of your plumbing system.
+Additionally, the changes in the water pressure will also influence the entire setup of your plumbing system.
 The device comes with a relatively small water tank.
-It usually has a-2 gallon capacity and mounted next to your water heater.
+It usually has a gallon capacity and is mounted next to your water heater.
 You also need to connect the water tank to your current water line.

-You will also need the water tank is you have a pressure regulating valve or if your local government requires you to install it.
+You will also need the water tank if you have a pressure regulating valve or if your local government requires installing it.
 Additionally, the water tank will also help you to make your water heater more durable.

 Thermal Expansion Tank for Water Heater